Monitor Subscription Activity with the Azure Activity Log

 - Security - This category contains the record of any alerts generated by Azure Security Center.
 An example of the type of event you would see in this category is "Suspicious double extension file executed."

-- Policy and Resource Health - These categories do not contain any events; they are reserved for future use.
+- Policy - This category does not contain any events; it is reserved for future use.

 Event schema per category